realworldocaml/book/en/fcm.md

 OCaml provides a way around this stratification in the form of _first-class modules_.
 First-class modules are ordinary values that can be created from and converted back to regular modules.

-As we'll see, letting modules into the core language increases the range of what you can express and making it easier to build flexible and modular systems.
+First-class modules are a sophisticated technique, and you'll need to get comfortable with some advanced aspects of the language to use them effectively.
+But it's worth learning, because letting modules into the core language is quite powerful, increasing the range of what you can express and making it easier to build flexible and modular systems.

-## A trivial example

-As we did with functors, we'll start out by considering a trivial example so we can cover the basic mechanics with a minimum of fuss.
+## Working with first-class modules

+We'll start out by covering the basic mechanics of first-class modules by working through some toy examples.
+We'll get to more realistic examples in the next section.

-To taht end, consider the following signature of a module with a single integer variable.
+In that light, consider the following signature of a module with a single integer variable.

 ```ocaml